Ray-Ban Aviator Metal Shades

 Alland Angular Shades For Men

 You probably haven’t seen anything like it (we hadn’t).
-These uniquely-shaped shades come with high-end construction, while keeping the stick-straight style that compliments what’s already killer about you.
+Alland Angular are uniquely-shaped sunglasses that come with high-end construction while keeping the stick-straight style that compliments what’s already killer about you.
 Brushed metal accents add to the bridge and lens look, stretching 50mm across for a narrower, more refined aesthetic.
 Metal and acetate make up most of the frame, perfectly positioning those 100% UV protection frames.
 Adjustable nose pads put you in control of how you command attention.

 Versace VE2150Q Men’s Sunglasses